-He was born on 26th of February, 1974, in Haguenau, in the province of Alsace.
+He was born on February 26, 1974, in Haguenau, in the province of Alsace.
 As a boy, Loeb was a gymnast and achieved some considerable results at regional and national competitions.
 He left school in 1992, but in 1994, Loeb took the classes in electrical engineering.
 In parallel, he started working as an electrician at the Socalec company near Haguenau Airport.
 He was already known for his reckless driving style and luckily, his boss was also a speed lover and an owner of Ferrari, so he had a lot of understanding for Loeb’s racing adventures.
 Finally, Loeb left his job in 1995 and had completely turned to racing.

 He stepped in the world of racing in 1995.
 He had competed in the French Citroen Saxo Trophy series in which he became a champion four years later.
 In 2001, Loeb triumphed in Junior World Rally Championship, winning five of six races, and Citroen Total World Rally Team immediately offered him a contract for the next season, probably making one of the best decisions ever.

 "The Junior WRC was a natural choice.
 It is a championship that supports young drivers and enables them to shine and come to fame," said Loeb once, speaking about his beginnings.

 In debut season in WRC, with co-driver Daniel Elena, Loeb managed to achieve his first victory in Germany, while in 2003, his first full season in the competition, he finished as a runner-up with only one point less than the champion Petter Solberg from Norway.
 Sebastien Loeb scored three rally wins in 2003, defeating his famous team-mates Carlos Sainz and Colin McRae.